4.3. Programming using the Arduino IDE

 - After the installation finishes, click the “Close” button to close the Boards Manager dialog.

-- In the Tools > Board menu, select the “Pololu A-Star 328PB” entry.
-If you do not see the A-Star entries in the Board menu, try scrolling the menu with the arrows at the top and bottom, and try restarting the Arduino IDE.
+- In the Tools > Board menu, select “Pololu A-Star 328PB” from the “Pololu A-Star Boards” category.
+If you do not see the A-Star entries in the Board menu try restarting the Arduino IDE.

 Selecting the Pololu A-Star 328PB in the Boards menu.